 January 7 & 8, Ensemble Studio Theater in NYC - Directing the workshop of Gina Femia's new play, THIS HAPPENED ONCE AT THE ROMANCE DEPOT OFF THE I-87 IN WESTCHESTER.

 January 21, BarnFest NYC - Excerpt from CONTINUE, Duomuži's devised piece about the Wright Brothers, developed at Barn Arts Collective.
 Could City, Williamsburg Brooklyn.
-Tickets here.

 Sometime in Summer 2018, Duomuži's Come out of the Storm - Our 2-man adaptation, interpretation, inspired by/of Shakespeare's King Lear.

 Colleen is a director and teacher, mostly in the NYC metro area.
-She is currently teaching at American University in the Department of Performing Arts in Washington DC and is planning the next project with her theater company Duomuži, duomuzi.com.
+For the 2017-2018 academic year she is teaching at American University in the Department of Performing Arts in Washington DC and is planning the next project with her theater company Duomuži, duomuzi.com.
 Recently she taught at Manhattanville College, guest taught at Sarah Lawrence and in the winter returned from abroad with a teaching residency at Cambridge University where she designed and taught a 2-week course in acting and ensemble theater, and an international tour of Duomuži's 2-man Antony & Cleopatra which premiered at The Brick in NY and toured to the UK in Cambridge and London and to Athens, Greece During the academic year 2015-2016 she was a Visiting Assistant Professor of Theatre Arts at Gettysburg College in Pennsylvania where she taught Acting and Directing and directed A Midsummer Night's Dream and Clare Barron's Obie-winning play, You Got Older.
 Colleen's artistic focus is ensemble theater, directing Shakespeare and directing new plays in development whenever she can with Ensemble Studio Theatre in NYC.

 If I had to describe my process, I would say it is primarily following my curiosity—following it like a kid where the only possible outcome is some great adventure.
 And that’s contagious.
 The energy in the rehearsal room thrives on that belief, the optimistic anticipation that curiosity will lead to something.
 Something bigger than ourselves.